-Freshly caught sardines are cleaned and stuffed with a balance of sweet and savoury flavours.
+Freshly caught sardines are cleaned and stuffed with a balance of sweet and savory flavors.
 It’s then rolled, and baked until golden.
 Fillings can vary according to the recipe, with some versions including capers.

 Sarde a beccafico

-Falsomagro follows the pattern in that it’s another stuffed Sicilian dish!
-This one is a traditional meat roll typically made from beef or veal, and stuffed with bread, cheese and ham.
-Slices of bacon, onions, garlic and fresh herbs and hard-boiled eggs complete the meat roll.
-String is tied around the joint to keep the flavours packed in, and put in the oven.
+Falsomagro follows the pattern in that it’s another stuffed Sicilian dish.
+This one’s a traditional meat roll typically made from beef or veal, and stuffed with bread, cheese and ham.
+Slices of bacon, onions, garlic and fresh herbs and hard-boiled eggs complete the dish.
+They then tie string around the joint to keep the flavors together, and put it in the oven.

 Like Sarde alla beccafico, this popular bread-based snack also has roots in being the food of the poor.
-It’s known as the ‘bread of misery’, because it was only the rich that could afford to flavour their bread.
-The taste, however, is far from miserable!
+It’s known as the ‘bread of misery’, because it was only the rich that could afford to flavor their bread.
+The taste, however, is far from miserable.

 A large loaf of bread is cut in 2, with the base layer seasoned with olive oil, salt, pepper and oregano.
-A generous serving of cheese, tomatoes, and anchovy fillets is then added on top.
-It’s then placed in the oven — with the top layer of bread — forming a big toasted sandwich.
+They then add a generous serving of cheese, tomatoes, and anchovy fillets, and a top layer of bread.
+Once ready, they place it in the oven and wait for the melty transformation.

 A good choice for a luxury boutique hotel on the island of Salina is Hotel Signum.
 Enjoy one of their classic, superior or deluxe rooms, or upgrade to a luxury suite.
-Why not book yourself a massage, and also take advantage of their wonderful spa and treatments.
+You can also treat yourself here to a massage, and also take advantage of the wonderful spa and treatments.

 A dish that’s rustic and robust in taste, pasta con le sarde is a celebration of everything good about Sicily.